Symmetries of flat manifolds, Jordan property and the general Zimmer program: Introduction

-As an easy application of Theorem \ref{th3} to finite group action on tori, we have a simpler characterization as following.
-To the best of our knowledge, this characterization has so far not been stated explicitly in literature, except possibly for low-dimensional cases (eg. $n=1,2$).
+As an easy application of Theorem \ref{th3} to finite group actions on tori, we have a simpler characterization as the following.
+To the best of our knowledge, this characterization has so far not been stated explicitly in the literature, except possibly for low-dimensional cases (eg. $n=1,2$).

 \begin{theorem} A finite group $G$ acts effectively on a torus $T^{n}$ if and only if there is an abelian extension

 such that

 \begin{enumerate} \item[(i)] $Q<\mathrm{GL}_{n}(\mathbb{Z});$